 How do they do it?
 The same ways you can!

-A credit limit increase isn’t a bad thing, unless you have no control over how you spend.
+A credit limit increase isn’t a bad thing unless you have no control over how you spend.
 By increasing your credit limit, you get a free bump up in your FICO score.
 This comes from the better utilization rate you get when your new rating calculates.
 The utilization rate can go through drastic changes from accepting credit limit increases.

 To explain, if you have an owing balance of $1,000 on a $2,000 limit, then got an increase to a $5,000 limit, your utilization rate would drop from 50% to 20%.

 A celebrity’s social circle consists of many wealthy individuals.
 Most celebrities come from wealthy families, as well.
 This makes it easier for a celebrity to qualify for financing with a co-signer.
-Celebrities often use co-signers to get credit cards, or use income as proof for private financing options.
+Celebrities often use co-signers to get credit cards or use income as proof for private financing options.
 These options make it easier for high-income individuals to build up a quality credit profile and FICO score.

 Identity theft protection is about being careful where you put your credit card information.
 Celebrities often put all different types of expenses on their credit cards.
-Everything from gas to clothing, and even a scratch ticket at a random convenience store, it all processes from the same card.
+Everything from gas to clothing, and even a scratch ticket at a random convenience store, all processes from the same card.

 Celebrities rely on credit cards each day, especially when buying luxurious items.
 This doesn’t always come down to an affordability issue.
 Celebrities tend to treat credit cards as an alternative to holding cash.

 You might not earn as much as most celebrities in a year.
 That doesn’t mean you can’t be as responsible with your credit cards.
 Celebrities are humans, and it’s not uncommon to see a celebrity filing for bankruptcy.
-Yet, a well-off celebrity can maintain solid credit by following a few simple steps.
+Yet, a well-off celebrity can maintain substantial credit by following a few simple steps.

-Here’s the smart approach celebs use to building credit!
+Here is the smart approach celebs use to building credit!

 Celebrities are not lazy by any means, but there’s not enough time in a day to keep up with all credit changes.
 A celebrity might process a lot of money through credit cards.
 As such, it’s easy to misinterpret numbers over time.
 This is why many celebrities hire personal accountants.
 For the average Joe, credit monitoring services offer similar benefits.

 A credit monitoring service can keep you from running your debts too high.
-It’s more effective for one other reason: with a credit monitoring program, you can catch identity theft as it happens!
+It’s more effective for one other reason.
+With a credit monitoring program, you can catch identity theft as it happens!

 Recent studies show over 1 million Americans fall victim to identity theft each year.
 This is an alarming number, and it’s enough to justify investing in a credit monitoring service.

 The section on identity theft covers this topic well.
 It’s important to focus on your online shopping habits.
 After all, that’s where most low-profile cardholders become victims.
 The use of PayPal or Google Wallet as a buffer, keeping your credit card info safe, is definitely a good idea.
 Alternative payment methods like virtual currencies (ex.
-Bitcoin) are also safe for online payments.
+Bitcoin) are also secure for online payments.
 These don’t report to credit bureaus in any beneficial way.
-But, the added safety makes it beneficial under certain circumstances.
+But, the added safety makes it helpful under certain circumstances.

 Identity theft is not the only concern.
 Using credit card information at a non-trusted merchant can cause unauthorized charges.
 Credit card companies might cover your first loss or two, but don’t expect that fall-back to be there forever.
 Plus, becoming more of a liability to your credit card company will eventually come back to bite you.